“Well, bread and salt will soothe a rumbling belly. Why so? / The greatest pleasure’s not in costly flavours, it resides / in you yourself.”

 “WEALTH AND CONSUMPTION” IN MEDITERRANEAN STYLE

 Consumer choices and consumer demands are moral and cultural expression of how we conceive of life.
-Is life all about working and spending and working more to have more to spend?
-Could not it rather all be about contemplation, what can be called a “disinterested, unselfish and aesthetic attitude that is born of wonder in the presence of being and of the beauty which enable one to see in visible things the message of the invisible God who created them”.
+Is life all about working and spending in order to have more to worn and spend?
+Could not it rather all be about contemplation, what can be called a “disinterested, unselfish and aesthetic attitude” that is born of wonder in the presence of being and of the beauty which enable one to see in visible things the message of the invisible God who created them”.

 For readiness to create a greater and more equitable solidarity between people is the first condition of peace.
 Mediterranean people has such a tradition of spiritual generosity, industry, simplicity and sacrifice that you cannot fail to heed this call today for a new enthusiasm and a fresh determination.
 It is in the joyful simplicity of a life inspired to Calabrian people by the Gospel and the Gospel’s spirit of fraternal sharing that you will find the best remedy for sour criticism, paralyzing doubt and the temptation to make money the principle means and indeed the very measure of human advancement.